Rohyme/PrettyStateView/README.md

     Toast.makeText(this,"On Whole view clicked do ....",Toast.LENGTH_SHORT).show()
    }

-   // or find specific view and do action on it stateView.findViewById<TextView>(R.id.textError).apply {
+   // Or find specific view and do action on it stateView.findViewById<TextView>(R.id.textError).apply {
-            text = "Error Message"		 // set Your error text
+            text = "Error Message"		 // Set Your error text
             // set on click listener to the view setOnClickListener {
                 Toast.makeText(this@MainActivity, "view error state clicked", Toast.LENGTH_SHORT).show()